Aryan-MP/Interns2026/February-2026/Week-1/Day-7/Assessments.md

 # Day 7 – Assessment & Solution
-## Docker, Containers & Azure Container Registry
+## Docker, Containers & Azure Container Registry (ACR)

 ---

 ## Assessment Objective
-To deploy a web application using Docker, package it as a container image, store it securely in Azure Container Registry, and verify successful deployment.
+To deploy a web application using Docker, package it as a container image, and store the image in Docker Hub and Azure Container Registry (ACR) using command-line tools.

 ---